cbcrg/pergola/doc/source/ready_to_use_scripts.rst

 .. code-block:: bash

-  pergola_rules.py -i ./data/feedingBehavior_HF_mice.csv -m ./data/b2p.txt -nt
+  pergola -i ./data/feedingBehavior_HF_mice.csv -m ./data/b2p.txt -nt

 The name field of the BED file enables to display a label for each record encoded inside the file.
 Pergola uses this field to display the data_type of each file line when the option is set:

 .. code-block:: bash

-  pergola_rules.py -i ./data/feedingBehavior_HF_mice.csv -m ./data/b2p.txt -bl
+  pergola -i ./data/feedingBehavior_HF_mice.csv -m ./data/b2p.txt -bl

 ::